khurramjaved96/step-size-adaptation/README.md

 # step-size-adaptation
-A simple comparison to demonstrate limitation of adam optimizer for non-stationary problems
+A simple experiment to demonstrate limitation of the adam optimizer on non-stationary problems